Patrick Soko: Club career

 Soko played for local sides Union Douala and Astres FC before making his senior debut with Dominican side Cibao FC in 2016.
 In the following year, he joined Liga MX side Atlas.

 In 2018, Soko moved to Atlante in the Ascenso MX.
 He signed for Mineros de Zacatecas in 2020, before joining Spanish Segunda División B side Racing de Santander on 23 September of that year.

 Soko was a regular starter for the Verdiblancos, helping the side to win the 2021–22 Primera División RFEF.
 On 10 June 2022, he agreed to a two-year deal with SD Huesca in the Segunda División.

+On 24 August 2023, Soko was loaned to third division side UD Ibiza for the 2023–24 season.
+Upon returning, he became a key unit for Huesca and scored 13 goals in 2024–25, but still left the club in June 2025.

+On 25 June 2025, UD Almería announced the signing of Soko on a three-year contract.

+International career

+On 5 October 2024, Soko received his first call-up to the Cameroon national team, for two matches against Kenya.
+He made his full international debut on 13 November, coming on as a late substitute in a 0–0 draw against Namibia for the 2025 Africa Cup of Nations qualifiers.

+Soko scored his first international goal on 6 June 2025, in a 3–0 win over Uganda.

+Personal life

+Soko is married to Brazilian model Vanessa Crippa, winner of the 2015 Miss Brasil Globo.